 PROCEDURE FOR MAKING REQUESTS

 Pursuant to Wis.
 Stat. ch.
-19, the Secretary of DSPS is the legal custodian of the Department’s records.
-However, to facilitate public access to the records, this authority has been delegated to Nicole Anspach, Public Information Officer.
+19, the Secretary of DSPS is the legal custodian of the department's records.
+However, to facilitate public access to the records, this authority has been delegated to Al Rohmeyer, Public Information Officer.